Who can use this Appointment of Sales Consultant template?

-The sales consultant agreement is prepared in the form of a letter to be issued on the company’s notepaper and countersigned by the consultant.
+The appointment is in the form of a letter addressed to the sales consultant.
+The company will issue it on the company’s letterhead and the consultant will accept it by countersigning a copy of the letter.

 This five page letter contains 21 clauses covering